StanThuman/Internship-Projects/README.md

 # Internship-Projects
 Consists of some of the projects I worked on during my time as an intern.
-Because of there policy, I wasn't able to get a vast majority of the web projects I worked on.
+Because of their policy, I wasn't able to get a vast majority of the web projects I worked on.
 I have here only partials.
 I was use this to explain some of the projects I worked on there.

 ## Final Fantasy